dichternebel/daddel-bot/csgo-rcon-bot/README.md

 ### Customization

-Adding new commands or changing existing can be done by simply adding/changing command files to the `/app/commands/game/` folder.
+Adding new commands or changing existing can be done by simply adding/changing command files to/in the `/app/commands/game/` folder.
 You just have to respect some methods.
 Copy one file as a template to get started.

 ### Run